chiyadev/genshin-schedule/web/README.md

 Compile-time variables:

-- (optional) `NEXT_PUBLIC_API_PUBLIC` URL of the API server that is accessible from the internet.
-Defaults to `https://genshin.chiya.dev/api/v1`.
+- (optional) `NEXT_PUBLIC_API_PUBLIC` URL of the `sync` server that is accessible from the internet.
-- (optional) `NEXT_PUBLIC_API_INTERNAL` URL of the API server that is accessible within the local network.
+- (optional) `NEXT_PUBLIC_API_INTERNAL` URL of the `sync` server that is accessible within the local network.
 This can be useful when running on Docker because requests will be handled faster. e.g. if the API service is named `genshin-sync`, set as `http://genshin-sync:5000`.
 Falls back to `NEXT_PUBLIC_API_PUBLIC` when not specified.

-## Adding new game assets

-When adding an image asset for a new item to the [assets](assets/game) folder, the asset index file should be regenerated using `yarn genassets` command.
+This project interacts with the [sync](../sync) server by communicating through a RESTful HTTP API.
+Unless `NEXT_PUBLIC_API_PUBLIC` is configured, the official API provided by [chiya.dev](https://genshin.chiya.dev/api/v1) is used by default.
+This makes development simpler because you do not need to run Postgres and `sync` locally.